-In economic actor terms, migration is a key terrain of contention between capital and labour: between the employers/private sector versus workers/especially organized unions
+In economic actor terms, migration is a key terrain of contention between capital and labour: between the employers/private sector versus workers/especially organized unions.

-Migration is a key zone of contention between labour and capital today.
 It is where the division of wealth is fought out-- how much of what is generated is returned to capital versus how much goes to working people as remuneration and to and populations as public services.